CryptoPatriot1776/BottleCaps-CAPS/roadmap/mnemonic-seed/README.md

 For the case when a private key is imported in the core client's wallet.dat, a warning should be presented that the 12-word mnemonic backup is now insufficient, and the wallet.dat should be backed up.
 The reason is that the imported key is added to a list of keys and cannot be derived from the 12-word seed, so any funds sent to the address(es) for the imported key(s) would be lost in the case of wallet.dat being lost or corrupted.

 When creating the wallet.dat for the first time, the default should be generating 128 bits of entropy, and storing either the words, or the 132 bits (which includes a 4 bit checkum).
-If, however, the -noseed option is set via command-line or raven.conf, then the orginal method of creating a master key should be used, and the original path derivation should be used.
+If, however, the -noseed option is set via command-line or caps.conf, then the orginal method of creating a master key should be used, and the original path derivation should be used.

 The path derivation should be dependent on the way the master key is generated:
 * Original Master Key:  BIP32 m/0'/0' (external) or m/0'/1' (internal)